lamini-ai/lamini-ai.github.io/docs/example.md

 # Walkthrough Example

-## Import Lamini and initialize an LLM engine
+## Import the LLM engine from the llama module

 ```python
 from llama import LLM